NiklasLehnfeld/netzpolitik-mobile/README.md

 # 📚 Wordpress Blog App Template

-A generic flutter app template for wordpress apps using [Wordpress Rest API](https://developer.wordpress.org/rest-api/) The example is written for [Netzpolitik.org](https://netzpolitik.org/)
+A generic flutter app template for wordpress apps using [Wordpress Rest API](https://developer.wordpress.org/rest-api/).
+The example is written for [Netzpolitik.org](https://netzpolitik.org/)

 <br>

 ## 📱 Screenshots

+Here are some screenshots made on an iPad Pro (9.7 inch).
+Please note the embedded Audio-Player in the first screenshot.
+It is only visible when a podcast is currently playing.

 <table>
     <tr>